 Understanding the intricacies and science behind quartz movements is a long and arduous task, but learning why quartz movements fail is actually fairly easy as there are five general reasons why a quartz movement would fail.

-These are mechanical, electronic, oxidation around the battery, a defect coil, or a defect tuning fork quartz crystal.
+These are mechanical, electronic, oxidation around the battery, a defective coil, or a defective tuning fork quartz crystal.

 Mechanical failures happen when a certain amount of “dirt” accumulates within the movement that can set the watch’s accuracy off.

 To fix this a watchmaker will simply disassemble the watch and clean the movement carefully, and the watch should be back to normal.

 This is one of the most common reasons why a quartz watch would need to be repaired.

 Electrical failures don’t happen that often with quartz watches but when one does, it usually requires the whole circuit board to be replaced.
 The cause could be bad parts, moisture, or corrosion.

 The coil in question with this kind of problem is the coil that is used to power the stepper motor.

 This coil is incredibly delicate, in part because it is thinner than a human hair.